aaiinnaa22/42-so_long/README.md

 ☆ INFO ☆ ☆ ☆ ☆ ☆ ☆ ☆ ☆ ☆ ☆

 This is the first more graphical project of the curriculum.
 The project is a 2D game in C, where a character has to collect all collectibles on the screen, and then go out through the exit.
-The game will run in a created window on your screen.
+The game will run in a newly created window on your screen.
 Keyboard buttons W, A, S and D are used for moving around the character, and ESC is used for closing the window of the game.